zanderle/mymusings/satchmo.md

 </div>

 <em class="none show-mobile">Unfortunately this interactive visualization is not supported on mobile devices.
 Come check it out on your tablet or computer.</em>

+<em class="ie-warning">This visualization might not work properly under your browser.
+Consider upgrading or getting a different browser.</em>

 <span class="font-small">A few technical details, for those interested.
 I used [d3](http://d3js.org/) library for the actual visualization.
 To get the data from the website I mentioned earlier, I used [import.io](http://import.io) (which was a joy to use, if I may add).
 And finally for parsing and cleaning up, Python was the way to go.</span>